-The Fund may invest, directly or indirectly, in other collective investment schemes whose underlying investments are in fixed income instruments.
+The Fund may invest, directly or indirectly, in other collective investment schemes whose underlying investments are in fixed income instruments, subject to the investment restrictions set out in section 6 below ("Investment Restrictions").
 The Investment Manager expects that such investment in collective investment schemes will only be used for efficient portfolio management purposes or as a beta/credit hedge.
 The collective investment schemes, which may include ETFs, may be domiciled anywhere in the world and may be regulated or unregulated.
 These collective investment schemes may not provide a level of investor protection equivalent to schemes authorised under Irish laws and subject to Irish regulations and conditions.
 The Fund may incur additional fees and expenses via its investment in other funds such as preliminary, initial charges or redemption charges as well as investment management and/or performance fees.
 The applicable charges, which will be borne by the Fund, will vary depending on the nature of the collective investment scheme in which the Fund may invest.